eneko/RegEx/README.md

 Actually, I love unit tests, so I made this repo a Swift package that can be imported and used with Swift Package Manager.

-Add the following code to your `Package.swift` and `"Regex"` to your target dependencies:
+Add the following code to your `Package.swift` :

 ```
 dependencies: [
-    [other dependencies],
     .package(url: "https://github.com/eneko/Regex.git", from: "0.1.0")
 ],
 targets: {